joshjzaslow/LaTeX-jekkish/README.rst

 Dependencies.
 --------------------------

 This package uses PyYAML, Jinja2.
-It assumes that pdftex is installed and included in the system path.
+It assumes that pdflatex is installed and included in the system path.

 There is a bare-bones template called "default" included in this package and can be used as a reference.
 Additional templates should be placed in ~/.jekkish/